DavideOlivieri/progetto/README.md

 ***
 This route displays all events filtered by Country code. \
 For the United States and Canada, events grouped by state and genre are displayed. \
-Here are some examples of country codes to choose:
+Here are some examples of Country codes to choose:

 | Country | countryCode |
 | :--- | :---: |
 | United State | US |